Here are 10 tips to make the most of Thanksgiving photography.

 We all want our shots to look like they were taken by a pro rather than Uncle Don with his point-and-shoot.
 This is where planning ahead comes in.

-You’ll need to decide on the equipment you’ll use, set up your scenes, think about how you’ll approach post-processing.
+You’ll need to decide on the equipment you’ll use for your Thanksgiving photography shoot.
+Set up your scenes and think about how you’ll approach post-processing.